 Also in the world we have found that some people will blame having a stroke on getting adjusted.
 This does not happen very often but should be addressed nonetheless so as to clear the air.
 In these people, they already had an embolism that was jogged loose possibly from the adjustment or from something else.
 When I say this doesn’t happen often, I mean 5 times out of 100,000 adjustments for a stroke or 1.46 serious adverse effects per 10,000,00 adjustments or 2.68 deaths per 10,000,000 adjustments.

 Sure it is scary to think anyone could die from this but were they about to have a stroke anyways when this happened?
 You have a higher risk of dying from hospital accidents than chiropractic adjustments per year.
 As many as 1 in 25 people develop infections when hospitalized and as many as 400,000 die from hospital errors, injuries, accidents, and infections each year.
 Or, you have a 1 in 3,000 chance of being struck by lightening in your lifetime.
 Which do you have a higher chance of dying from?
 Answer the question yourself, is cracking good for you?

 Why We Don’t Prefer To Crack In Our Office

 Moral of the story, if you like the crack of the neck, keep it up but know the risks of it like doing anything else or that there are other methods out there.
-If you are on the fence about chiropractic care but hate the idea of getting your neck cracked, find someone who does what I do.
+Find someone who does what I do if you are on the fence about chiropractic care but hate the idea of getting your neck cracked.
 You can even call us and ask as we know people around the country that do what we do and would gladly refer you to them!
 If you are Near Parker Colorado, please follow the link below for your new patient eval at our new patient special to see how we can help you and your family stay safe and healthy!
 I hope you were able to figure out with this is cracking good for you.
 Stay healthy, stay informed, awaken your health!

 Yours in Health,